unityparty/unityparty.co/README.md

 # unityparty.co
-The main unity party site.
+The main Unity Party site.

+## Requirements
+PHP version 5.5
+MySQL

 ## Database
 To set up the database, you're going to have to do the following.